Is Dota 2 Dying in 2023? - The Definitive Answer

 Right now, as this article is being written, it’s hard to gauge the general popularity of Dota 2.
-That’s for one reason, and one reason only: The International 10.
+That’s for one reason, and one reason only: The International.
 We’ll come back to that in a second.

-But, generally, Dota 2 performs remarkably well on streaming platforms like Twitch.
-It’s regularly ranked relatively high on the streaming table, pulling in massive numbers and being broadcasted by some of Dota 2’s best players.
+But Dota 2 performs remarkably well on streaming platforms like Twitch.
+It’s regularly ranked relatively high on the streaming table, pulling in massive numbers and being broadcasted by some of the best Dota 2 players.
 The statistics speak for themselves, and Dota 2 enjoys a fairly positive reception across the board.

-According to popular statistics platform, Streamscharts.com, Dota 2 receives around 60,000 average viewers every month.
+According to the popular statistics platform, Streamscharts.com, Dota 2 receives nearly 60,000 average viewers every month.
 Throughout the course of a month, around 1,500 individual channels stream Dota 2 gameplay, ranking it in the top 15 Twitch games of all time.
-It may not come as a surprise, but those numbers are stable, not dropping, suggesting that: No!
-Dota 2 is not dying.
+It may not come as a surprise, but those numbers are stable, not dropping, suggesting that: No, Dota 2 is not dying.

 If we look at Steamcharts.com, we can find out key information regarding the player counts of Dota 2.
-In the last 30 days (at the time of writing), there have been 402,000 average players, a 3% gain over the previous month.
-At the start of 2021, that average player count was around 404,000, meaning that the number of people playing Dota 2 is still high.
+In December 2022, there were 468,545 average players.
+Compared with December 2021, when the average player count was 449,297, this means that the number of people playing Dota 2 is still stable.

 Is Dota 2 Esports Dying?

-In the last section, we mentioned something called The International 10.
+In the last section, we mentioned something called The International.

-Right now (October 2021), the most valuable esports tournament in the world is taking place – The International 10.
-It’s a competition focused entirely around Dota 2, and it boasts a staggeringly high prize pool worth some $40 million.
+Every fall, the most valuable esports tournament in the world takes place – The International.
+It’s a competition focused entirely on Dota 2, and it boasts a staggeringly high prize pool – $40 million in 2021 and nearly $19 million in 2022.
 It’s one of the biggest stages in modern gaming, and it’s the ultimate goal for any Dota 2 competitor.

-For a period of time when this tournament is live, The International 10 fuels the esports industry.
+For a period of time when this tournament is live, The International fuels the esports industry.
 It dominates the news, the feeds, and the streaming platforms.
-When it comes to esports betting The International odds and markets are insanely popular and played by bettors all around the world.
+When it comes to esports betting on Dota 2, The International odds and markets are insanely popular and played by bettors all around the world.
 Does this tournament sound like the kind of thing that belongs to a dying game?

-Aside from The International, there are countless smaller competitions littering the Dota 2 landscape every year.
+Aside from The International, countless smaller competitions are littering the Dota 2 landscape yearly.
 It’s a diverse, dynamic, and vibrant landscape that remains highly populated and massively valuable for all those involved.